JuliusNixi/merry-christmas-cpp/README.md

 Recompile manually.

 1. You need to install a C++ compiler if you don't already have it.
 There are several.
 I recommend 'MinGW'.
 Google it.
 Download and Install it.
+It's a minimal GNU for Windows toolchain.
 2. Be sure to add the 'g++.exe' and 'gcc.exe' files to the system variables (path).
-Are located in the 'bin' subfolder contained in the MinGW root folder.
+Are located in the 'bin' subfolder contained in the MinGW root folder, by default installed under C:.
 3. Open a system shell (cmd).
 Go to the repo folder using 'cd' command.
 4. Run the command: 'g++ MerryChristmas.cpp -o bin/MerryChristmas.exe' and then 'ENTER' on keyboard.
 5. ALTERNATIVELY If you have problems with the previous command you can try to use this: 'gcc MerryChristmas.cpp -o bin/MerryChristmas.exe -lstdc++' and then 'ENTER' on keyboard.